jakobjassmann/qhi_phen_ts/README.md

 ## Reproducing the analyses, figures and statistics
 1. Run the three data preparation scripts (`scripts/prep_*`).
-2. Run the individual scripts (`scripts/fig_*`) to generate individual plots, associated statistics or a figure panel.
+2. Run the relevant scripts (`scripts/fig_*`) to generate individual plots, figure panels or associated statistics.
 3. Assemble the final figures from the individual plots / figure panels using the QGIS Layout Manager and the QGIS project files (`*.qgz`) in the `figures/fig_*/` folders.

 Note: There are two ways of generating Figure 4: 1) aggregation then interpolation (used in the manuscript) or 2) interpolation and then aggregation (not used in the manuscript).
 A detailed explanation can be found in the scripts.
 The interpretation of the results is not affected by the method, but both are included in this repository for transparency.